 5 daily habits for 7 days to detox your mind

 The first daily habit is to focus on your breath.
-It sounds so simple that it might be too good to be true—but regularly practising slow, mindful breathing can create a change in how your body handles and responds to stress and anxiety.
+It sounds so simple that it might be too good to be true—but regularly practising slow, mindful breathing can create a change in how your body handles and responds to daily pressures.
 This can help you think more clearly and work more efficiently during the day.

 We breathe every minute of every day, but not everyone is breathing effectively.
-Chronic stress as a result of, well, 2020, is typically fast and shallow—making your chest rise and fall as opposed to your diaphragm.
-Deep, mindful breathing from the diaphragm (the belly,) can help decrease your blood pressure, stabilise the nervous system, calm symptoms of stress, anxiety or depression, improve sleep quality, and more.
+Deep, mindful breathing from the diaphragm (the belly,) can help calm the mind and improve sleep quality.

 Start your day with deep breathing exercises for one minute and set reminders on your phone to remind you to breathe throughout your day consciously.
 One minute of deep breathing, five times a day can calm your nervous system, making you feel more settled and relaxed.